AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_vpc.html.markdown

   * `region` - Region of this subnet.
   * `cidr` - CIDR block.
   * `name` - Name of this subnet.
 * `aviatrix_transit_vpc` - (Optional) Specify whether it is an Aviatrix Transit VPC.
-Required to be false for GCP provider.
+Only supported for AWS provider, required to be false for other providers.
 Valid values: true, false.
 Default: false.
-* `aviatrix_firenet_vpc` - (Optional) Specify whether it is an Aviatrix Firenet VPC.
-Required to be false for GCP provider.
+* `aviatrix_firenet_vpc` - (Optional) Specify whether it is an Aviatrix FireNet VPC.
+Only supported for AWS provider, required to be false for other providers.
 Valid values: true, false.
 Default: false.

 ## Attribute Reference